Busking and Street Entertainment

 You must leave your approved site in a clean tidy condition with all rubbish removed.

-Advertising signs, posters and placards are restricted to the immediate busking site provided they comply with Council's advertising sign requirements and are removed on completion of your performance.
+Advertising signs, posters and placards are restricted to the immediate busking site provided they comply with our advertising sign requirements and are removed on completion of your performance.